Common Bail Bond Questions

 How Does A Bail Bond Work?

 The court system will set the amount of bail required for the defendants release.
-A bail bond is an insurance policy.
+Basically, a bail bond is an insurance policy.
 This policy guarantees payment of the full bail amount to the court.
-If the defendant does not show up for court appearances, warrants will issue.
+Consequently, if the defendant does not show up for court appearances, warrants will issue.
 For supplying these bonds, bail agencies charge a premium.
 Premium is a percentage of the total bond amount, typically 10%.
-By way of example, if a bond amount was set at $50,000, the premium would be $5,000.
+For example, if a bond amount was set at $50,000, the premium would be $5,000.
 Big Mike’s offers discounts and payment plans so this amount could be lower than 10%.
 Call us now for free confidential bail info and a price quote.

 How Much Does It Cost To Bail Someone Out Of Jail?